Flickr/Eneas De Troya

 The repression being meted out has involved killings of protestors, arbitrary detentions and political persecution.
 As the UN’s Fact-Finding Mission on Venezuela has well noted, this shows ‘the accelerated reactivation of the repressive machinery that was never dismantled’.
 The world was forewarned well before the 28 July presidential election of what was likely to happen.
 The UN’s High Commissioner has spoken of ‘a climate of fear’ in the country and called for release of those arbitrarily detained.
 The High Commissioner’s office in Venezuela remains suspended, still operating from Panama.

-Venezuelan defenders both in and out of the country have been working day and night to document attacks on protestors, and the arbitrary detention and persecution of those that are calling on the Venezuelan government to end repression and respect international electoral standards.
+Venezuelan defenders both in and out of the country have been working day and night to document attacks on protestors, and the arbitrary detention and persecution of those who are calling on the Venezuelan government to end repression and respect international electoral standards.
 Venezuelan NGO Foro Penal produces daily updates on detentions.

 The space for civil society in Venezuela, however, keeps closing.
 On 15 August, the National Assembly passed an NGO law – the Law for the Control, Regularization, Performance and Financing of Non-Governmental and Related Organizations – that members of the ruling party had threatened for months.
-In January, ISHR joined other NGOs in denouncing the then bill for contradicting international standards.
+In January, ISHR joined other NGOs in denouncing the bill for contradicting international standards.

 ‘The adoption of the NGO Law is one more piece in a strategy aimed at closing down civic space completely,’ said ISHR’s Eleanor Openshaw.
 ‘These are times when Venezuelan human rights defenders urgently need political and financial support.’